Law 4 - The Legal Environment of Business » Spring 2020 » Midterm Exam 2

 Which of the following would not typically be personally liable for the debts of the business?

-A. A partner in a general partnership.
+A general partner in a limited partnership.

-B. A general partner in a limited partnership.
+A limited partner in a limited partnership.

-C. A sole proprietor.
+A sole proprietor.

 Question #45